 At the same time as teaching what to do instead, a trainer will also pinpoint what it was about an unwanted behavior that was rewarding to the dog and then make sure that that is no longer happening.
 Behavior always has a function, and often dogs do things we humans don't appreciate because it works to get them what they wanted.

 While removing any inadvertent reinforcement that was previously happening — the owner no longer gives the dog any attention when they jump, instead they turn and walk away.
-Positive reinforcement and force free training is all about rewarding the good behaviors and preventing the bad behaviors though clear communication and consistency.
+Positive reinforcement and force-free training is all about rewarding the good behaviors and preventing the bad behaviors through clear communication and consistency.

 Pick another trainer if their methods or philosophy includes any of the following:

 - The use of shock, prong, or choke collars.